burritojustice/baywheels/neighborhoods/README.md

 This tool displays a month of San Francisco Bay Wheels ride data, aggregated to and from each neighborhood.

+## Source Data
+Bay Wheel's ride data is available monthly from [Lyft's System Data page](https://www.lyft.com/bikes/bay-wheels/system-data) via this [s3 bucket](https://s3.amazonaws.com/baywheels-data/index.html).
+As of this writing in November 2025, a month of data is a 108MB CSV, with 485,000 rides (up 100,000 from a year ago). lat/lng are provide for the ride's start and stop locations, along with station IDs and descriptions, start/stop times, membership status and bike type (electric/acoustic).

+The [Bay Wheels GBFS feed](https://gbfs.baywheels.com/gbfs/2.3/gbfs.json) includes a [JSON file for station information](https://gbfs.lyft.com/gbfs/2.3/bay/en/station_information.json) (which includes coordinates).

+San Francisco "Analysis Neighborhood" boundaries (a contentious subject!) are available for download on SFgov open data portal.

 [SF Analysis Neighborhoods](https://data.sfgov.org/Geographic-Locations-and-Boundaries/Analysis-Neighborhoods/j2bu-swwd/about_data)

+There's also a version with [Census Tracts assigned to these neighborhoods](https://data.sfgov.org/Geographic-Locations-and-Boundaries/Analysis-Neighborhoods-2020-census-tracts-assigned/sevw-6tgi/about_data) for more granular aggregation.

+##Getting started

-In DuckDB, load the SPATIAL extension and import the trip data, and create the start and stop geometries from the lat and lng fields
+In DuckDB, load the SPATIAL extension and import the trip data, and create the start and stop geometries from the lat and lng fields.

     INSTALL spatial;
     LOAD spatial;